 HOW TO CONTROL CHOLESTEROL LEVELS

-The trick is to keep bad cholesterol levels down and good cholesterol up, and there many changes that you can make to your lifestyle and diet to do this.
+The trick is to keep bad cholesterol levels down and good cholesterol up, and their many changes that you can make to your lifestyle and diet to do this.
 They include:

 Moderate physical activity can significantly help raise HDL cholesterol.